 CASE SUMMARY

-On December 2, 2021, the Matanuska-Susitna Borough and an Alaskan voter filed a complaint with the Superior Court of Alaska challenging several districts within the Alaska Redistricting Board's adopted state House redistricting plan as violating the Alaska and U.S. Constitutions.
-The plaintiffs claims center around the state House districts located within and around the Borough's boundaries, which the plaintiffs assert are all over-populated in violation of the one person, one vote constitutional requirement under the equal protection clauses of the Alaska and U.S. Constitution.
-Additionally, plaintiffs also assert those districts violate several of the redistricting criteria provided in Alaska Constitution Article VI, Section 6, including compactness, contiguity, and respecting communities of interest and local government boundaries.
-They are seeking a judicial declaration that the Board's final plan violates the state and federal constitutions and a court order remanding the plan back to the Board for correction of these violations.
+On December 2, 2021, the Matanuska-Susitna Borough and an Alaskan voter filed a complaint with the Superior Court of Alaska challenging the Alaska Redistricting Board’s adopted state House redistricting plan as violating the Alaska and U.S. Constitutions.
+Petitioners alleged several House districts in and around the Borough were overpopulated in violation of the federal one person, one vote constitutional requirement and that several of those districts also violated the Alaska Constitution’s redistricting criteria, including compactness, contiguity, and respect for communities of interest and local government boundaries.
+They sought a declaration the Board’s plan was unconstitutional and an order remanding the plan back to the Board to remedy the violations.

-On March 25, the Alaska Supreme Court issued its decision affirming the Superior Court's determination that House Districts 29 and 30 did not violate the Alaska Constitution but reversing as to House District 36 on the grounds it was non-compact without adequate justification.
-The Court also affirmed the Superior Court's finding that Senate District K's pairing of House districts constituted an unconstitutional political gerrymander in violation of the Alaska Constitution's Equal Protection Clause.
-Having affirmed the invalidation of House District 36 and Senate District K's House district pairings, the Court remanded the plan back to the Alaska Redistricting Board to correct the violations identified.
+• On March 25, 2022, the Alaska Supreme Court affirmed the superior court’s decision as to House Districts 29 and 30 but reversed and struck down House District 36 as non-compact.
+It also affirmed the superior court’s decision that Senate District K’s pairing of House districts was an unconstitutional political gerrymander under the Alaska Constitution’s Equal Protection Clause and remanded the plan back to the Redistricting Board to correct the violations.

 Related Cases: Municipality of Skagway Borough v.
 Alaska Redistricting Board; City of Valdez v.
 Alaska Redistricting Board; Calista Corp. v.
 Alaska Redistricting Board; & Wilson v.
 Alaska Redistricting Board.